grafana/grafana-github-actions/README.md

 ### Label Check

 This will check if `labels.matches` matches any labels on a pull request.
-- If matches, it will create a success status with `labels.exists` message.
+- If it matches, it will create a success status with a `labels.exists` message.
-- If it doesn't match it will create a failure status with `labels.notExists` message.
+- If it does not match it will create a failure status with a `labels.notExists` message.

-If `skip.matches` is specified it will check if any of the labels exists on a pull request and if so, it will create a success status with `skip.message` message.
-This will happen before considering returning a failure status according to above,
+If `skip.matches` is specified, it will check if any of the labels exist on a pull request and if so, it will create a success status with a `skip.message` message.
+This will happen before returning a failure status according to the documentation above.

-All properties below except `type` and `labels.matches` is optional.
-The `labels.matches` and `skip.matches` supports providing a `*` (star) at the end to denote only matching the beginning of a label.
+All properties below except `type` and `labels.matches` are optional.
+The `labels.matches` and `skip.matches` support providing a `*` (star) at the end to denote only matching the beginning of a label.

 ```json
 {